Reverse phase transitions in binary neutron-star systems with exotic-matter cores: Introduction

 At merger, when gravitational fields are strongest, only numerical-relativity (NR) simulations can reliably describe the spacetime and matter fields.
 This makes NR simulations an essential tool to characterize the imprint of the binary parameters or microphysical processes, see, e.g., Refs.~\cite{Baiotti:2016qnr,Baiotti:2019sew,Dietrich:2020eud,Radice:2020ddv} for recent reviews.
 Over the years, the NR community made tremendous progress by performing high-precision simulations~\cite{Radice:2013hxh,Hotokezaka:2015xka,Kiuchi:2017pte,Bernuzzi:2016pie}, including microphysical aspects such as neutrino radiation or magnetic fields, e.g., Refs.~\cite{Anderson:2008zp,Giacomazzo:2010bx,Rezzolla:2011da, Kiuchi:2014hja,Palenzuela:2015dqa,Dionysopoulou:2015tda,Ruiz:2017due, Kiuchi:2017zzg,Sekiguchi:2011zd,Foucart:2017mbt,Foucart:2018gis,Foucart:2020qjb}, as well as investigating the impact of phase transitions on the merger dynamics~\cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Blacker:2020nlq,Bauswein:2020ggy,Huang:2022mqp}.

 In fact, QCD predicts that cold matter undergoes a transition from hadronic matter at low densities to quark matter at very high energies.
 However, the onset density of such a phase transition is unknown.
-Therefore, it is an open question whether isolated NSs explore such phase transitions to exotic forms of matter in their cores, e.g., Refs.~\cite{Glendenning:1992vb,Alford:2001dt,Alford:2004pf,Benic:2014jia}, which could affect the BNS dynamics already during the inspiral~\cite{Montana:2018bkb,Gieg:2019yzq,Pang:2020ilf}, if the phase transition sets in during the postmerger phase when matter exists at higher densities~\cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Blacker:2020nlq,Bauswein:2020ggy,Huang:2022mqp}, or if the phase transition appears only beyond the density regime probed in NSs.
+Therefore, it is an open question whether isolated NSs explore such phase transitions to exotic forms of matter in their cores, e.g., Refs.~\cite{Glendenning:1992vb,Alford:2001dt,Alford:2004pf,Benic:2014jia}, which could affect the binary neutron star (BNS) system dynamics already during the inspiral~\cite{Montana:2018bkb,Gieg:2019yzq,Pang:2020ilf}, if the phase transition sets in during the post-merger phase when matter exists at higher densities~\cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Blacker:2020nlq,Bauswein:2020ggy,Huang:2022mqp}, or if the phase transition appears only beyond the density regime probed in NSs.

 Revealing the presence of a possible phase transition is one of the science goals of next-generation GW detectors.
 This could either happen due to precise measurements of the tidal deformability of the stars during the inspiral, which is altered due to the presence of a strong first-order quark-hadron phase transition~\cite{Li:2018ayl,Christian:2018jyd,Kashyap:2021wzs,Chatziioannou:2019yko} if the onset density is sufficently low, or through post-merger GW measurements~\cite{Haque:2022dsc,Tootle:2022pvd,Fujimoto:2022xhv,Prakash:2021wpz,Liebling:2020dhf}.
 Regarding the latter, numerous previous studies investigated possible shifts in the peak frequency of the post-merger GW signal when a quark-hadron phase transition is present, e.g., Refs.~\cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Blacker:2020nlq,Bauswein:2020ggy,Huang:2022mqp}.
-Finally, also the EM signatures might be altered due to different postmerger dynamics~\cite{Prakash:2021wpz}.
+Finally, also the EM signatures might be altered due to different post-merger dynamics~\cite{Prakash:2021wpz}.